What is Messianic Judaism?

 First of all, the Rabbis pressured Messianic Jews to relinquish their faith in Yeshua as the Messiah.
 In addition, Gentile Christianity wanted Messianic Jews to abandon their Jewishness.
 Finally, in the seventh century A.D. the rise of Islam caused great pressures for Messianic Jews as well.

-Despite all this, the real reason for the disappearance of early Messianic Judaism was simply that Messianic Jews lost their “vision.”
+Despite all this, the short answer for the disappearance of early Messianic Judaism is simply that Messianic Jews lost their “vision.”
 They no longer saw that it was important to remain Jewish after accepting Yeshua.
 This was because the majority of believers in Yeshua were now members of Gentile Christianity.
 Consequently, Messianic Jews assimilated almost completely into the Gentile Christian Church.

 When did the modern movement of Messianic Judaism begin?

 Even though Messianic Judaism, as a distinct movement, faded from the ancient scene in the seventh century A.D., there have always been Jewish believers in the Messiah Yeshua.
 However, beginning in the early 1800’s, ever increasing numbers of Jewish people began to believe in Yeshua as the Messiah.
-The modern movement came to fruition after 1967 when tens of thousands of Jewish people suddenly accepted Yeshua.
+The modern movement came to fruition after 1967 when tens of thousands of Jewish people suddenly began to seek and subsequently accept Yeshua as Messiah.